webplatform/docs/guides/html_forms_basics/index.md

 Last but not least in Step Two, we've labeled the form elements.
 It is best to give all the form elements corresponding <code>&lt;label&gt;</code>
 elements.
 These labels are tied to their respective form elements by giving the <code>&lt;input&gt;</code> and <code>&lt;textarea&gt;</code> elements
-<code>id</code>s that have the same value as the labels' <code>for</code> attributes, or by nesting the form control inside the label element itself.
+<code>id</code>s that have the same value as the labels' <code>for</code> attributes, or by nesting the input control inside the label element itself.
 This is great because it not only gives a visual indicator of the purpose of each form field on the screen, but it also gives the form fields more meaning semantically.
 In addition, a visually impaired person using the page with a screen reader can now tell which label goes with which form element and have more of a clue what data to fill into what input.
 The <code>id</code>s can also be used for targeting individual form fields with